Hypnotherapy for MS

 Can hypnosis mitigate the physical symptoms of MS, such as fatigue, spasticity, pain, tremor, and incontinence?

+Yes.
+There is plenty of research on the use of hypnosis for MS pain.
 The independent study done in 2015 shows that both physical and well as mental symptoms of MS were positively affected by hypnosis.
 The improvements occurred both with relapsing-remitting multiple sclerosis as well as progressive forms of MS, recently diagnosed as well as those that have lived with MS for more than 30 years of debilitating symptoms (you can read the testimonials of those that participated in the study here)

 Hypnosis for MS can help manage symptoms, but its strength resides in its therapeutic ability to address the psychosocial factors determinant in the onset and exacerbation of the disease (hypnotherapy).
 By helping to resolve the underlying psychosocial factors behind the disease, we remove a large part of what ‘fuels’ the MS.